trezor/blockbook/docs/api.md

 #### Tickers list

-Returns a list of available currency rate tickers for the specified date, along with an actual data timestamp.
+Returns a list of available currency rate tickers (secondary currencies) for the specified date, along with an actual data timestamp.

 ```
 GET /api/v2/tickers-list/?timestamp=<timestamp>